 Transition out of Activity

-- They can help with distributing papers and other materials as need.
+- Assist in distributing templates and other materials as needed.

-- They can participate in modeling and in the art making.
+- Participate in modeling and in art making.